SynthSy/PSO2-FAQ/pages/01.basics/03.classes/docs.md

 Upon reaching level 75 as a Hunter, you can claim a <a href="#">**Title Reward**</a> that grants all characters on your account **HP +50, R-ATK +15, and S-DEF +40.**

 ### Ranger (RA)
+A class that utilizes mid-range weaponry for ranged combat.
+Their weapons are Rifles and Launchers.

 ### Force (FO)